International Work with Children in Tanzania

 Volunteering in Care Centres and Kindergartens in Tanzania

-We have some placements in smaller care homes and day care centres that look after children from single parent families or the children of street beggars.
+We have some placements in smaller day care centres that look after children from single parent families or the children of street beggars.
 Some volunteers in Dar es Salaam also work in kindergartens, where the local staff appreciate the extra help from volunteers organizing fun and educational activities.

 Volunteering with Special Needs Children in Tanzania